JesseGuerrero/runescape-modded/README.md

 -Charming imp added, talk to the rewards trader in Daemonheim<br>
 -No logout timer<br>
 -Home is at Grand Exchange<br>
--Can use items on Death by the grand exchange to permanently name them<br><br>
+-Can use items on Death by the grand exchange to permanently name them<br>
+-Items dropped at gravestone do not degrade or turn to coins<br>

 Accessible in the main lobby of Darkan at https://darkan.org/